How to Read a Nutrition Label in Thailand

 nutrition label in Thailand for yogurt

-The entire label is in Thai so I will break it down for you.
 The first bold line is fat, the second is cholesterol, the third is protein, and fourth is the total carbs (dietary fiber and sugar are under that) and sodium is last.

-Now you can officially read Thai!
+Now you can officially read a Thai label!

 Well maybe not… but at least you can hopefully avoid getting fat from eating pad Thai every day and read the nutrition label in Thailand easier.

-I hope that this article will help you to read a nutrition label and eat in the Thai language easier, the next time you are in a grocery store.
+I hope that this article will help you to read a nutrition label and eat in the Thai language easier, the next time you are in a grocery store!

 how to read a nutrition label in thailand